 Reflected white is very common during nighttime operations and the use of reflected color is important to firefighter safety.

-The research indicated that fluorescent yellow-green retro-reflective trim provides increased contrast between the wearer and the scene background during daytime and low light operations and the saturated color increase visibility and conspicuity during nighttime operations.
+Conclusion The research indicated that fluorescent yellow-green retro-reflective trim provides increased contrast between the wearer and the scene background during daytime and low light operations and the saturated color increase visibility and conspicuity during nighttime operations.
 Drivers may not recognize reflected white as a person above the reflected visible white noise.

 This led to a review of the current specification.
 The purpose of the risk assessment is to make sure that all of the situations that PPE is worn are considered.
 Visibility is just one such issue.